Embassies close in North Korea as diplomats evacuated over virus

 It has also subjected hundreds of foreigners -- including diplomats -- to a virtual lockdown in their own premises.
 Russian ambassador Alexander Matsegora described the conditions as "morally crushing".

 "Sad to say farewell this morning to colleagues from German Embassy and French Office #NorthKorea which are closing temporarily," tweeted Colin Crooks, the British ambassador to Pyongyang, adding that his embassy would remain open.
-The Vladivostok airport website showed an Air Koryo flight JS 271 had arrived from Pyongyang at 10:49 am local time (0049 GMT).
+The Vladivostok airport website showed an Air Koryo flight JS 271 landed at Vladivostok from Pyongyang at 10:49 am local time (0049 GMT).

-It was not immediately clear how many diplomats were on board, but previous reports said around 60 people would be evacuated.
+It was "business as normal" in Pyongyang but everyone was wearing masks "without exception", German ambassador Pit Heltmann said on arrival.
+"Everybody does that," he told AFP.
+"And there is a certain tension in the city and all over the country, because people are aware of the coronavirus and they have it in all their media, so it's the biggest issue that they are dealing with at the moment."
 North Korean leader Kim Jong Un warned last month of "serious consequences" if the virus reaches his country, which has banned tourists and suspended international trains and flights.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)